-Match Mounting vs. Road Force Balancing Tires
+What is Match Mounting and Road Force Balancing?

-At one time, the common solution to issues like lateral or radial runout and force variation was match mounting.
-Tire technicians would mount a tire and wheel assembly together and align a marked point on the tire with the valve stem on the wheel.
-This supposedly aligned the high spot in the tire with the low spot in the wheel.
+A common solution to issues like lateral or radial runout and force variation is match mounting.
+Tire technicians mount a tire and wheel assembly together and align a marked point on the tire with the valve stem on the wheel.
+This aligned the high spot in the tire with the low spot in the wheel.
 However, this process is largely ineffective because the valve stem is no longer guaranteed to be the low point of runout in the wheel.
 Wheels have become more complex, making the valve stem placement cosmetic rather than strategic.
 Although match mounting can still produce positive results, the most reliable process for eliminating these non-balance based vibrations is road force balancing.

 If you have any questions or need any assistance, stop by your local America's Tire and we'll get you taken care of.